cakephp/docs/en/phinx/seeding.rst

 Creating a New Seed Class
 -------------------------

-Phinx includes a command to easily generate a new seed class:
+Phinx includes a command to easily generate a new seed class

+1. Init Phinx (only required once, skip if you already did so):

 .. code-block:: bash

+    $ php vendor/bin/phinx init

+2. Create UserSeeder:

     $ php vendor/bin/phinx seed:create UserSeeder